-Sixteen years ago we witnessed the greatest ever comeback on an evening that is forever immortalised in footballing history – quickly coined the Miracle of Istanbul.
+ON THIS DAY in 2005, we witnessed the greatest comeback in the greatest European final that is forever immortalised in footballing history – the Miracle of Istanbul.

 It’s one of those occasions where you remember exactly where you were and the rollercoaster of emotions that the Reds put you through on the way to No. 5 in Turkey.